Super Bowl features matchup of 1st and 2nd team All-Pro QBs

 Johnson got forced into action for San Francisco after Brock Purdy injured his elbow on the opening drive of the NFC title game.

-Johnson went 7 for 13 for 74 yards and lost a fumble before being knocked out on the first drive of the third quarter with a concussion.
-He became the third-oldest player at the time of his first postseason pass, with only 40-year-olds Josh McCown and Sonny Jurgensen waiting longer.
+Johnson went 7 for 13 for 74 yards and lost a fumble before knocked out on the first drive of the third quarter with a concussion.
+He became the third oldest player at the time of his first postseason pass with only 40-year-olds Josh McCown and Sonny Jurgensen waiting longer.

 STREAKS SNAPPED